facebook/react-native-website/website/blog/2019-02-20-releasing-react-native-059.md

 ## 🔨 Breaking Changes

-TODO
+`react-native-git-upgrade` was outdated and troublesome, so we killed it.
+Please use `react-native upgrade` from now on.

 ## 🤗 Thanks

-While these are the highlights that we noted, there are many others to be excited about: TODO.
-To see all of the updates, take a look at the [changelog](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md).
+While these are the highlights that we noted, there are many others to be excited about: TODO. @To see all of the updates, take a look at the [changelog](https://github.com/react-native-community/react-native-releases/blob/master/CHANGELOG.md).
 0.59 is a huge release – we can't wait for you to try it out.
 Better yet, we have even more improvements coming throughout the rest of the year.
 Stay tuned!

 [Ryan](https://github.com/turnrye) and the whole [React Native core team](https://twitter.com/reactnative)